 The possibilities are truly endless!
 Inspiration can come from anywhere, be it the idea that has been in your head for months now or the rekindling of a childhood passion.

 If you struggle with staying motivated, you can ask someone close to you for help.
 They can keep you on track and help you to remain accountable.
 You can achieve your goal of running a marathon by training daily with your best friend.
 Plan your trip to Japan with your sister so that you have a travel buddy and it is harder to back out.

 The only caution with sharing your goals with people is that it can make your brain believe you’ve already accomplished them.
 If you tell 100 people that you are going to write a novel, chances are that several of them will already begin to treat you like an author.
 Your brain interprets this change as a success, and since you’ve already “succeeded,” you are less likely to work as hard to achieve your goal.

-The exception to this is by talking to someone you perceive as a higher-status than you about your goals.
-By telling your piano teacher that you are going to learn an incredibly hard piece of music, like Chopin's Fantaisie-Impromtu, then your teacher will hold you accountable to achieving that goal.
+The exception to this is by talking to someone you perceive as having a higher status than you about your goals.
+By telling your piano teacher that you are going to learn an incredibly hard piece of music, like Chopin’s Fantaisie-Impromtu, then your teacher will hold you accountable to achieving that goal.

-Improving your goal setting abilities allows you to take control over living your life.
+Improving your goal-setting abilities allows you to take control of your life.
 Goals can give you purpose and boost your sense of accomplishment.
 Don’t put off until tomorrow what you could do today.
-You deserve to have a meaningful life.
+You deserve to make the most of your life.

 What are the goals you want to accomplish?